-- (a) The City shall, or shall cause the Dissemination Agent to, not later than 270 days after the end of the City's fiscal year (which is June 30), commencing with the report for the 2008-09 Fiscal Year (which is due not later than March 27, 2010), provide to each Repository (or, in lieu of providing to each Repository, provide to the CPO) an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Certificate.
+- (a) The City shall, or shall cause the Dissemination Agent to, not later than 270 days after the end of the City's fiscal year (which is June 30), commencing with the report for the 2008-09 Fiscal Year (which is due not later than March 27, 2010), provide to the MSRB an Annual Report which is consistent with the requirements of Section 4 of this Disclosure Certificate.
 If the Dissemination Agent is not the City, the City shall provide the Annual Report to the Dissemination Agent not later than 15 days prior to said date.
-The Annual Report may be submitted as a single document or as separate documents comprising a package, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate; provided, that if the audited financial statements of the City are not available by the date required above for the filing of the Annual Report, the City shall submit unaudited financial statements and submit the audited financial statements as soon as they are available.
-If the City's Fiscal Year changes, it shall give notice of such change in the same manner as for a Listed Event under Section 5(c). - (b) If the City is unable to provide to the Repositories an Annual Report by the date required in subsection (a), the City shall send a notice to (i) each National Repository or the Municipal Securities Rulemaking Board and (ii) each appropriate State Repository (with a copy to the Trustee) a notice, in substantially the form attached as Exhibit A. In lieu of filing the notice with each Repository, the City or the Dissemination Agent, if not the City, may file such notice with the CPO. - (c) With respect to the Annual Report, the Dissemination Agent shall: - 1. determine each year prior to the date for providing the Annual Report the name and address of each National Repository and the State Repository, if any; and - 2. (if the Dissemination Agent is other than the City), file a report with the City certifying that the Annual Report has been provided pursuant to this Disclosure Certificate, stating the date it was provided and listing all the Repositories to which it was provided.
+The Annual Report must be submitted in electronic format and accompanied by such identifying information as is prescribed by the MSRB, and may cross-reference other information as provided in Section 4 of this Disclosure Certificate; provided, that if the audited financial statements of the City are not available by the date required above for the filing of the Annual Report, the City shall submit unaudited financial statements and submit the audited financial statements as soon as they are available.
+If the City's Fiscal Year changes, it shall give notice of such change in the same manner as for a Listed Event under Section 5(c). - (b) If the City is unable to provide to the MSRB an Annual Report by the date required in subsection (a), the City shall send a notice to the MSRB in substantially the form attached as Exhibit A. - (c) The Dissemination Agent shall (if the Dissemination Agent is other than the City), file a report with the City certifying the date that the Annual Report was provided to the MSRB pursuant to this Disclosure Certificate.

 SECTION 4.
 Content of Annual Reports.
-The City's Annual Report shall contain or incorporate by reference the following information, as required by the S.E.C.:
+The City's Annual Report shall contain or incorporate by reference the following information, as required by the Rule:

-- (a) the audited general purpose financial statements of the City prepared in accordance with generally accepted accounting principles applicable to governmental entities; - (b) a summary of budgeted general fund revenues and appropriations; - (c) a summary of the assessed valuation of taxable property in the City; - (d) a summary of the ad valorem property tax levy and delinquency rate; - (e) a schedule of aggregate annual debt service on tax-supported indebtedness of the City; and - (f) summary of outstanding and authorized but unissued tax-supported indebtedness of the City.
+- (a) the audited general purpose financial statements of the City prepared in accordance with generally accepted accounting principles applicable to governmental entities; - (b) a summary of budgeted general fund revenues and appropriations; - (c) a summary of the assessed valuation of taxable property in the City: - (d) a summary of the ad valorem property tax levy and delinquency rate; - (e) a schedule of aggregate annual debt service on tax-supported indebtedness of the City; and - (f) summary of outstanding and authorized but unissued tax-supported indebtedness of the City.

-Any or all of the items listed above may be included by specific reference to other documents, including official statements of debt issues of the City or related public entities, which have been submitted to each of the Repositories or the S.E.C.
-If the document included by reference is a final official statement, it must be available from the Municipal Securities Rulemaking Board.
+Any or all of the items listed above may be set forth in a document or set of documents, or may be included by specific reference to other documents, including official statements of debt issues of the City or related public entities, which are available to the public on the MSRB website.
+If the document included by reference is a final official statement, it must be available from the MSRB.
 The City shall clearly identify each such other document so included by reference.